It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 How to Prepare Your Entry for the Show

-The San Diego County Fair will prepare and provide all entry tags, which exhibitors will receive during check-in on the day of the show.
+The San Diego County Fair will prepare and provide all entry tags, which exhibitors will receive during check-in at the time of delivery.
 Exhibitors are responsible for bringing their own tools and any materials necessary for finalizing the display of their designs.
 Upon completion of set-up, exhibitors must ensure all areas are clean and free of debris.
 Entries that are not properly constructed or maintained may be deemed ineligible, and premiums may be withheld.

-Floral arrangements will remain on display until the evening before the next show: entries from Wednesday will be displayed through Friday night, while Saturday's entries will remain on display until Sunday night.
+Floral arrangements will remain on display until the evening before the next show.
+Wednesday entries: on display through Thursday night; Saturday entries: on display through Sunday night.

 Design Guidelines:

 • Plant Materials: Cut fruit is not permitted.
-Artificial plant materials and/or dyed fresh plant material are allowed only as accents.
+Artificial plant materials and/or dyed fresh plant material are allowed only as accents, where permitted by division rules.
 Unless otherwise specified as “dry,” designs must include fresh plant materials.
 For “dry” classes, only dried materials may be used.
+Dry classes are designated in class titles or descriptions.

 • Accessories and Props: Accessories are allowed but must not overshadow the creative use of fresh and/or dried floral and plant materials in expressing the theme or interpretation.